sorin-ionescu/prezto/modules/tmux/README.md

 Starts a tmux session automatically when Zsh is launched.

-To enable this feature, add the following line to *zshrc*:
+To enable this feature, add the following line to *zpreztorc*:

     zstyle ':prezto:module:tmux' auto-start 'yes'